 That’s why always be prepared before you get to an investor.
 Take your time in preparing yourself.
 Take preparation for the best possible outcome but be prepared for the worst possible scenario.
 This will deliver the best results for your business.

 4. Bad Presentation Ruins Everything

 Presentation is more important than you think.
-Even if you have a game changing company, it will not get you investments if you can’t explain the company to the investors.
-Bad presentation can ruin everything.
+Even if you have a game-changing company, it will not get your investments if you can’t explain the company to the investors.
+A bad presentation can ruin everything.